liuhuigmail/GrowingBugRepository/framework/bug-mining/README.md

   already included in Defects4J, is *commons-lang*, and its project id is *Lang*.
   Similarly, for subproject,  the project name can be `project-subproject`.
 - The **issue tracker id** (`ISSUE_TRACKER_NAME`) identifies the issue tracker for the project you are interested in.
-Defects4j's bug-mining framework supports the following issue trackers:
+GrowingBugRepository's bug-mining framework supports the following issue trackers:
     - [google-code](https://code.google.com/) ('google' for short)
     - [jira](https://issues.apache.org/jira/)